chris-nowicki/pomodoro-app/README.md

 ## My process

 1. Develop the look and feel of the site without the functionality of the application.
-  - This includes responsive design.
+This includes the responsive design.
-3. Add in the functionality of the application
+3. Code the functionality of the application
 4. Refactor code into reusable components as either javascript utilities (*helper files*) or custom React Hooks.

 ### Built with